Philip Anglim

-Philip Anglim is an American actor.
-He is best known for his performance as John Merrick in the stage and television versions of The Elephant Man, a role for which he received a Best Actor nomination in the 1979 Tony Awards.
-Other notable roles include the title role in Macbeth on Broadway and Dane O'Neill, the ill-fated love child who grew up to follow in his unknown father's footsteps on the path to the priesthood in the television mini-series The Thorn Birds.
-He also had a recurring guest role as the Bajoran priest Vedek Bareil on Star Trek: Deep Space Nine.
+Philip Anglim is an American actor best known for his performances as John Merrick in the stage and television versions of The Elephant Man, a role for which he received a Best Actor nomination in the 1979 Tony Awards.
+Other roles include the title role in Macbeth on Broadway and Dane O'Neill in the television mini-series The Thorn Birds.
+He also had a recurring role as Vedek Bareil on the series Star Trek: Deep Space Nine.

 Biography

-Anglim's father, a Catholic of Irish descent, worked as a patent attorney, and his mother, Paule Anglim, was of French-Jewish descent and was a San Francisco art dealer.
-He originally aspired to become a veterinarian, but after he was asked to appear in a play by one of his teachers, he switched to acting.
+Anglim was born and raised in San Francisco, California to Paule Anglim, an art dealer mother of French-Jewish descent, and Charles Anglim, a Catholic of Irish descent who worked as a patent attorney.
+He originally aspired to become a veterinarian, but was bitten by the acting bug while in college.
 Anglim graduated with a bachelor's degree in English literature from Yale University in 1973.
+Failing to gain admission to an acting conservatory, he returned to San Francisco and joined American Conservatory Theater.
 Subsequently, Anglim spent a year in Connecticut at the Southbury Playhouse.

-His feature film debut was in The All-American Boy (1973), and his first television appearance was in the PBS The Adams Chronicles (1976).
-In 1979, while still an unknown, Anglim optioned the London play The Elephant Man, and debuted off-Broadway at St. Peter's Church.
-It later moved to The Booth Theater on Broadway in 1979, and earned several awards.
-He performed as Macbeth on Broadway in 1981 (in which he was replaced by Kelsey Grammer) and again on TV in 1982.
-In 1982, Anglim appeared in the ABC television version of The Elephant Man, and earned an Emmy nomination for Best Actor for the performance.
+His feature film debut was in The All-American Boy (1973), and his first television appearance was in the PBS miniseries The Adams Chronicles (1976).
+In 1979, while still an unknown, Anglim optioned the London play The Elephant Man and debuted off-Broadway, in the title role, at St. Peter's Church in the Citigroup Center in mid-town Manhattan, winning the Obie Award for best actor for his performance.
+He later moved with the production to Booth Theatre on Broadway in 1979, where it earned three Tony Awards and three Drama Desk Awards, including best/outstanding play; Anglim was nominated for a Tony and won a Drama Desk Award, an Outer Circle Critics Award and a Theatre World Award.
+He performed as Macbeth on Broadway at the Vivian Beaumont Theatre. in 1981 and again on TV in 1982.
+In 1982, Anglim appeared in the ABC television version of The Elephant Man for which he was nominated for an Emmy Award and a Golden Globe Award for Best Actor.
+He continued in theatre, co-starring as Rene Gallimard in a tour of M. Butterfly in 1991 among other roles.

+His television work includes the main role of Dane O'Neill in the television mini-series The Thorn Birds and the recurring role of Vedek Bareil in Star Trek: Deep Space Nine He has also appeared in film roles.

-Anglim also maintains a cattle farm in Tennessee, and in 1992, founded The Lewis County Children's Fund to help children in the area.
+Anglim owns a cattle farm in Tennessee and is the founder of The Lewis County Children's Fund, which help children in the area.